-A pump action rifle may be modified to make it permanently incapable of being discharged by doing all of the following-
+(1) A pump action rifle that has a calibre of .50 or less may be modified to make it permanently incapable of being discharged by doing all of the following-

-- (a) boring a calibre size hole in the chamber; - (b) inserting a close fitting steel rod, extending from the muzzle to the breech, in the barrel and welding at the muzzle and breech; - (c) completely breaking off, grinding off or removing the firing pin; - (d) welding the trigger to the receiver; - (e) welding the bolt to the receiver either- - (i) through the magazine well or the ejection port; or - (ii) along the exposed surface of the bolt for at least 80% of the bolt's length; - (f) welding the action arm to the receiver or barrel;

-- if the rifle has a quick detachable barrel-welding the (g) barrel to the receiver: - if the rifle has a tube type magazine-cutting off the (h) crimped end of the guide, if any, and removing the spring and follower.
+- (a) boring a calibre size hole in the chamber; - (b) inserting a close fitting steel rod, extending from the muzzle to the breech, in the barrel and welding at the muzzle and breech; - (c) completely breaking off, grinding off or removing the firing pin; - (d) welding the trigger to the receiver; - (e) welding the bolt to the receiver either- - (i) through the magazine well or the ejection port; or - (ii) along the exposed surface of the bolt for at least 80% of the bolt's length; - (f) welding the action arm to the receiver or barrel; - (g) if the rifle has a quick detachable barrel-welding the barrel to the receiver; - (h) if the rifle has a tube type magazine-cutting off the crimped end of the guide, if any, and removing the spring and follower. - (2) A pump action rifle that has a calibre of more than .50 may be modified to make it permanently incapable of being discharged by welding it in accordance with the deactivating guide.